noobiept-other/blog_example/readme.md

         {% endif %}
     {% endblock %}

-Finally, just add a link to the category page.
+We'll also add a link to the category page, from the post page.

 ## blog/templates/blog/showPost.html ##